 Please download, fill in, and save this PDF to apply.
 Application requirements and instructions for submission can be found on the last page.

-Wright Institute Los Angeles does not discriminate on the basis of race, color, national or ethnic origin in the administration of its admissions and educational policies, scholarship awards, training programs, and clinical services.
+Wright Institute Los Angeles does not discriminate on the basis of gender, race, color, nationality, ethnic origin or identity, or sexual or gender identity in the administration of its admissions and educational policies, scholarship awards, training programs, and clinical services.